-One way to see this kind of distortion is to stand near sea level and hold your thumb up to the sky, in front of the sun.
+One way to see this kind of distortion is to stand near sea level and hold your thumb up to the sky, in front of the Sun (make sure not to stare directly into the Sun.
 The sun’s rays, or aureole, will expand far beyond what your finger can block.

 Up high, these atmospheric distortions are much less.
 The atmosphere is much thinner higher up, making it difficult for distortions to appear and stay for very long.
 From their positions on high mountaintops, astronomers can view the sky both at night and during the day without things getting in the way.